sourcegraph/about/blogposts/strange-loop-2019-temporal-databases-for-streaming-architectures.md

 ## Overview

 Time is intrinsic to information and yet it is usually an afterthought in database designs.
 We present Crux, a general purpose open source document database with bitemporal graph queries.
+This talk will explore the journey of how Crux was conceived from JUXT's consulting experiences of building global system integrations and providing temporal query capabilities for financial services projects.

 ---